 A FEIN or EIN is a special number you will use to help the IRS identify your business and track its taxes.
-This is similar to the way a Social Security number is used by individuals when paying their own taxes.
+This is similar to the way an individual uses a Social Security number when paying their own taxes.

 A FEIN or EIN is required for all corporations, partnerships, and businesses with employees.
 It is also required for businesses that have a Keogh plan or solo 401(k) retirement plan, or for businesses who are filing for bankruptcy.

 If your business is an LLC with just one member or a sole proprietorship, then you are not required to have an EIN or FEIN when filing your taxes.
-These businesses are allowed to use their own Social Security numbers for business and taxation purposes.
+These businesses can use their own Social Security numbers for business and taxation purposes.

 Business owners will find that acquiring an EIN or FEIN is relatively easy.
 It is free and applying takes just minutes.
 Simply visit the IRS website to apply online.
-You will receive an EIN within an hour once your application is processed and approved.
+You will receive an EIN within an hour of your application approval.